cosc2336-ds-alg/assg07/README.md

 Once you are done with that, you should be able to now pass all of the tests with all of them now uncommented.
-If you want, you can now delete the `template` subdirectory.
-And you can delete the files `List-notemplate.[hpp|cpp]` as well as the original `test-List.cpp` file, none of these are used any longer in your templatized version of the `List<T>` class.
+If you want, you can now delete the `template` subdirectory and you can delete the old `test-List.cpp` testing file if you didn't already.
+You should make a new commit with the unnecessary files removed and push it to the template branch, though make sure everything still compiles and runs before and after pushing these changes.

-You should have done these changes in a new branch called `template`, as stated in step 1.
+You should have done these changes in a new branch called `template`, as stated at the start of this task.
 Once you are satisfied, commit your changes to templatize the class to the `template` branch, and push your changes to your repository.
 Hopefully you will now be able to pass all of the GitHub test actions.
-Create a pull request for these changes for the Task 4 from your `template` branch, and you are then done with this assignment.
+The `Template` pull request you created should show all of the commits you made to templatize your `List` class.
+We will not be merging this pull request back to the `main` branch.
+We want to leave it open to keep separate branchs of development possible for the nontemplate and templatized versions of this code.

 # Assignment Submission